 If you only have time for one dinner in Brasov, you should head to Sergiana (though maybe not if you’re vegetarian).
 This place is pork lovers heaven.
 Instead of giving complimentary bread, they bring a complimentary plate of fried pork before your meal.
 Holy heart attacks!
 The food and drink menu is extensive and diverse, and the cellar ambiance is lively.
-Sergiana was a cool enough experience to warrant two dinners, which is extremely rare for us.
+Sergiana was an interesting enough experience to warrant two dinners, which is extremely rare for us.
 We seldom give a restaurant a second try on a short trip, but Sergiana is that good.

 Brasov covers vegetarians mostly in the form of a couple token salads on menus.
 Covrig cu ciocolata, is a popular dessert, which is chocolate filled bread.
 It typically costs just 2 leu (50 US cents).
 The basic type is a simple bread ring with no filling, but they can also include fruit.
 All the covrigs are delicious, but the chocolate filled version was definitely our favorite.

 Where to Stay in Transylvania?